 Generally, if you buy a Fanatec sim racing wheel, it’s designed to be solely compatible with a Fanatec wheelbase.
 To make them compatible with any other type of wheelbase takes time, deep expertise, and effort.
 For example, this PCB from Leo Bodnar will turn your Fanatec wheel into a USB joystick controller.
 You could send your wheel to SRM to have it converted (electronics to USB and hub to whatever wheelbase hub you want).
 I’ve not come across a reason to do this yet, but the option is available if you want to change your wheelbase from something like a DD2 to a Simagic, VRS, Simucube or Accuforce wheelbase.

 If you wanted to fit a wheel to your Fanatec DD2, that’s easier thanks to the Podium Hub or the slightly shorter Fanatec wheel side QR adapter from SRM.

 If you own a wheelbase like the Simucube 2 Pro, then fitting any wheel is comparatively trivial.
-Most wheelbases have a universal style hub which offer 70mm and 50.8mm PCDs on a ring mounted directly on the wheelbase hub (or an adapter for one) so your can mount a wheel on pretty much any hub including HRS hubs / Fanatec’s Podium Hub / Fanatec hub emulators from SRM, the Tomy Racing QR TRX and many more.
+Most wheelbases have a universal style hub that offers 70mm and 50.8mm PCDs on a ring mounted directly on the wheelbase hub (or an adapter for one) so you can mount a wheel on pretty much any hub including HRS hubs / Fanatec’s Podium Hub / Fanatec hub emulators from SRM, the Tomy Racing QR TRX and many more.